Cottage Cheese with Fruit – Great Snack for Athletes

 Cottage Cheese

-Cottage cheese is a great source of protein, providing ~28 grams of protein per 1 cup serving (depending on the brand).
-It also contains riboflavin (Vitamin B2) and many brands are fortified with calcium1.
+Cottage cheese is a great source of protein, providing ~28 grams of protein per 1 cup serving serving (1).
+It also contains riboflavin (Vitamin B2) and calcium.

 Is Cottage Cheese Lactose Free?